Alexander The Great Leadership

 Alexander used a series of feints and flanking maneuvers to draw the Persian cavalry away from their center, creating gaps in Darius's battle line.
 He then personally led his elite Companion cavalry through one of these gaps, targeting the vulnerable Persian center and Darius himself.
 With the imminent threat, Darius was forced to flee the battlefield, leaving his army in disarray.

 The victory at Gaugamela had a profound impact on Alexander's campaign.
-It marked the Achaemenid Empire's fall and the Macedonian Empire's beginning, as Alexander subsequently took control of key Persian cities such as Babylon, Susa, and Persepolis.
+It marked the fall of the Achaemenid Empire and the beginning of the Macedonian Empire, as Alexander subsequently took control of key Persian cities such as Babylon, Susa, and Persepolis.
 In addition, the Battle of Gaugamela showcased Alexander's tactical genius.
 It solidified his reputation as one of history's most skilled military commanders, paving the way for his continued conquests in the East.

 See the following video summarizing the battle fought in 331 B.C.